msaarmets/router-restart/README.md

 It's quite specific and works only if you have Thomson and DIR wifi-routers.
 Most likely it's not gonna work for you unless you modify the code.

+You can use "RouterRestart.spec" to create .exe `pyinstaller RouterRestart.spec -F -y --name RouterRestart`

 ![screenshot](screenshots/py_restart.JPG)